apache/openwhisk-wskdeploy/docs/wskdeploy_configuring.md

 $ wskdeploy --apihost <host> --auth <auth> --namespace <namespace>
 ```

-Command line is considered highes in precedence since it is an intenional user action to override with the latest values.
+Command line values are considered higher in precedence since they indicate an intentional user action to override values that may have been supplied in files.

 2. **Deployment file**